goongoguma/Udemy/The-Coding-Interview-Bootcamp/AlgoCasts/Memo.md

 - `Runtime Complexity` describes how performant an algorithm is.
 - An interviewer will ask you a question you will solve it on a computer or on a whiteboard and then they will turn to you and say OK what is the runtime complexity of the solution you just did?
 - So the goal of this section is to make sure that you have the ability to identify a given runtime complexity.
-- When we talk about runtime complexity, we are really asing a very discrete question.
+- When we talk about runtime complexity, we are really asking a very discrete question.
 - ex. how much more processing power/time is required to run your algorithm if we double the inputs?
 - Common run times that we will use to identify many different algorithm.

   - 1 (Constant Time)
     - No matter how many elements we are working with, the algorithm/operation/ whatever will always take the same amount of time.
   - log(n) (Logarithmic Time)
-    - You have this if doubling the number of elements you are iterating over doesn't dobule the amount of work.
+    - You have this if doubling the number of elements you are iterating over doesn't double the amount of work.
     - Always assume that searching operations are log(n).
   - n (Linear Time)
     - Iterating through all elements in a collection of data.
 If you see a for loop spanning from '0' to 'array.length', you probably have 'n' or linear runtime.